alexwhte/kaia/README.md

 - **Flexible workflow**: Can skip steps or use existing files
 - **Generation tracking**: JSON summaries for audit trail

+### Tone & Readability
+- **More approachable language**: Removed overly formal terms like "aforementioned"
+- **Bullet points**: Used for better readability in scope sections
+- **Succinct content**: Focused on essential information without overwhelming detail
+- **Confident but friendly tone**: Makes technical content more engaging
+-
 ## Development Notes

 ### Python Command Usage